 Its hard shell may be inedible, but the snapping turtle’s meat makes for surprisingly good jerky!
 This unlikely protein source is also high in calcium, setting it apart from other types of jerky.

 Snapping turtle jerky is chewy but moist, with a slight gamey bite.
-It doesn’t melt in the mouth like beef jerky does, so it’s a different eating experience, but it’s a must-try for fans of unique jerky.
+It doesn’t melt in the mouth as beef jerky does, so it’s a different eating experience, but it’s a must-try for fans of unique jerky.

 9. Wild Boar Jerky